-In its original incarnation, the FI was already a powerfully expressive instrument.
-With the addition of the new features of version 3.00 and now even more still in version 3.60, its enhanced capabilities make it unparalleled in the field of synthesizer effects pedals.
+In its previous iterations, the FI was already a powerfully expressive instrument.
+With the brand new hardware and software improvements introduced now in V4, it retains its place at the very forefront of synthesizer effects pedals.

-In the next pages you will be shown the FI's features, controls, display and connections.
+In the next pages you will be shown the FI4's features, controls, display and connections.
 Following that is a Quick-Start Guide.
-It explains how to use the FI with a bass guitar and will allow you to dive right in to playing the pedal with the minimum of fuss.
+It explains how to use the FI4 with a bass guitar and will allow you to dive right in to playing the pedal with the minimum of fuss.
 Below that is the Detailed Manual, which contains a complete description of how to use all the features of the pedal and the accompanying software Editor Suite.